s-mang/hipbot-go/README.md

 ## Setup & Configuration
 ### Plain-Ol', Short & Sweet Setup Instructions:
-1. Clone the Botling repo `git clone git@github.com:Sproutling/botling.git`
+1. Clone the Hipbot-go repo `git clone git@github.com:adams-sarah/hipgo.git`
-2. Deploy your Botling app to a server (<a href='http://heroku.com'>Heroku</a> is an easy one).
+2. Deploy your Hipbot-go app to a server (<a href='http://heroku.com'>Heroku</a> is an easy one).
 You'll need to use a custom buildpack on Heroku: `heroku create -b https://github.com/kr/heroku-buildpack-go.git`.
-3. Set the necessary environment variables for your Botling app - list is below.
+3. Set the necessary environment variables for your Hipbot-go app - list is below.
 4. If there's any functionality you don't want to use, be sure to comment it out in `speak.go`.
 5. Run botling on a worker instance.
 On Heroku, configuring this is a matter of setting your free Dyno to 'worker' and not 'web'.
 You can do this at https://dashboard.heroku.com/apps/YOUR-APP-NAME/resources

-### Step-By-Step, Walkthrough Instructions:
-1. <a href='https://github.com/Sproutling/botling/wiki/Botling-Setup-on-Heroku'>Clone the Botling repo and deploy to Heroku</a>
-2. <a href='https://github.com/Sproutling/botling/wiki/Hipchat-Keys-and-Setup'>Set up Hipchat for a new Botling</a>
-3. <a href='https://github.com/Sproutling/botling/wiki/API-Keys-and-Configuration'>API tokens and environment variables</a>

 <br>

-## Botling's Environment Varaibles
+## Hipbot-go's Environment Varaibles
 #### External APIs
 1. Flickr (`image me`): `FLICKR_API_KEY`
 2. New York Times (`nytimes me`): `NYTIMES_API_KEY`